 As a company we were just starting out but had a good team of creative people.
 Our major concern was how to blend our creative instincts do discuss on social issues such as mental health and menstruation.
 The direction or the approach was not so clear in the beginning but gradually, we are learning to find the middle path.
 Contemporary techniques such as drone shots, background scores and close up shots have been extensively used on one hand while on the other, rich discussions with the collaborators to finalise the content, language and tone for clear messaging.

 It has been a great learning experience so far for us, NIRC as a team to use documentary as a medium for visual storytelling – getting the message across to advocate on various development agendas in Nepal.
-We are grateful to our collaborators – TPO Nepal, Visible Impact and Nepal Forum for Restorative Justice for giving us this opportunity.
+We are grateful to our collaborators – TPO Nepal and Visible Impact.

 Our mission to communicate for development continues …